facelessuser/TabsExtra/docs/src/markdown/index.md

     "sort_on_load_save_command": {"module": "TabsExtra.sort.name"}
 ```

+!!! new "Changed 1.6"
+    `sort_on_load_save` will only apply when `preview_on_click` is `false`.

 ### Customizing Sort Options

 You can control which sort options appear by adding or removing entries from the `sort_layout`.
-You can also change their orders as `sort_layout` is a list that preserves order.
+You can also change
+their orders as `sort_layout` is a list that preserves order.
 Each entry contains three keys:

 Key       | Required | Description
 --------- | -------- | -----------